appveyor/website/src/_posts/2014-02-21-nuget-support-in-appveyor-ci.md

 You can use your AppVeyor account email/password to access password-protected NuGet feeds although we recommend creating a separate user account just for these purposes (**Account → Team**).

-> If you use GitHub or BitBucket button to login AppVeyor you can reset your AppVeyor account password usingForgot password link.
+If you use GitHub or BitBucket button to login AppVeyor you can reset your AppVeyor account password using the **Forgot password** link.

 For publishing your own packages to account feed use the command: